MicrosoftDocs/cloud-adoption-framework/docs/innovate/considerations/ci-cd.md

 In continuous integration, code changes are frequently merged into the main branch.
 Automated build and test processes make sure that code in the main branch is always production quality.
 This ensures that developers are working together to develop shared solutions that provide accurate and reliable feedback loops.

-Azure DevOps and [Azure Pipelines](https://docs.microsoft.com/azure/devops/pipelines) provide continuous integration capabilities with just a few clicks in GitHub or a variety of other repositories.
+Azure DevOps and [Azure Pipelines](https://docs.microsoft.com/azure/devops/pipelines) provide continuous integration capabilities with just a few steps in GitHub or a variety of other repositories.
 Learn more about [continuous integration](https://docs.microsoft.com/azure/devops/learn/what-is-continuous-integration), or for more information, check out the [hands-on lab](https://www.azuredevopslabs.com/labs/azuredevops/continuousintegration).
 There are also solution architectures to accelerate creation of your [CI/CD pipelines through Azure DevOps](https://azure.microsoft.com/solutions/devops).

 ## Reliable testing